Black Drum Fish Flavor Profile

 The common name “Drum fish” comes from their ability to make a drumming sound during courtship or when pulled from the water. they do this by rubbing special muscles against an air bladder thus producing the drum-like sound.

-Drum Fish can grow to nearly 5 feet and 95 pounds, but average size is 5 – 30 pounds.
+Drum Fish can grow to nearly 5 feet and 95 pounds, but the average size is 5 – 30 pounds.

 Fresh seafood availability chart: green areas show peak availability, light green show limited availability, gray indicates not available fresh.
 Black Drum is more readily available than wild Red Drum.